Chik-Network/chik_puzzles/README.md

-# Chia Puzzles
+# Chik Puzzles

-This is a collection of the standard Chia puzzles.
+This is a collection of the standard Chik puzzles.
 These are the puzzles which are deployed on chain and therefore cannot change.

 This repository tracks the source code, the compiled hex, and a hash of the compiled hex to ensure continuity.

 All puzzles are kept in the `puzzles` folder as both a `.clsp` and `.clsp.hex` file.

-The Python and Rust bindings are created by running `generate_chialisp_constants.py`
+The Python and Rust bindings are created by running `generate_chiklisp_constants.py`

 ## Adding Bindings for a New Puzzle

 1. Add the `.clsp` and `.clsp.hex` files into the `programs` folder.
-2. Add the puzzle name, path, and shatree hash into the list in `generate_chialisp_constants.py`.
+2. Add the puzzle name, path, and shatree hash into the list in `generate_chiklisp_constants.py`.
-3. Run `generate_chialisp_constants.py`.
+3. Run `generate_chiklisp_constants.py`.
 4. Commit your changes, including to the outputted `programs.py` and `programs.rs`.

 # Testing